-For Suzuki, bikes like the T20 Super Six were a long time in the making.
+For Suzuki, bikes like the T20 Super Six had been a long time in the making.
 Originally, silk was the route to success for the Japanese company.
 Specifically, silk looms.
 In 1909, Michio Suzuki founded a firm to produce said items.
-It was not until '54 that Suzuki became ... well, Suzuki!
-For, it was in that year that its first bike was built - the 90cc 'Colleda'.
-It was taken straight to the Mount Fuji hill-climb - where it saw off all-comers.
-Motorcycles were never the same again.
+It was not until \’54 that Suzuki became … well, Suzuki!
+For, it was in that year that it built its first bike – the 90cc Colleda.
+It was taken – hot off the production line – to the Mount Fuji hill-climb, where it saw off all-comers.
+The motorcycle world would never be the same again.

 Fast forward to \’66.
 It was a great year for two reasons.
 England won the World Cup – and Suzuki served up the Super Six.
 Suzuki went global with the the T20.
 It was named Super Six after its 6-speed gearbox.
 But, innovative engineering did not stop there.
 Its 2-stroke engine featured the Posi-Force lubrication system.
 And – holding the engine securely in situ – was Suzuki\’s first twin-cradle frame.
 That – combined with a dry weight of just 304lb – meant the T20 handled with aplomb.
 The parallel-twin motor made 29bhp.
 Top speed was 95mph.
 Suffice to say, the Super Six sold by the shedload!

 The T20 was a good-looking bike.
 Lustrous paintwork – plus gleaming chrome – made for a notably fetching finish.
 Festooned around it were neat design touches.
 The front-end, especially, was drafted with panache.
 What with an intricately-spoked wheel, finely-crafted forks and elegantly raised \’bars, the T20 did not stint on detail.
 So, a landmark machine, from one of the all-time greats.
 Suzuki\’s T20 Super Six mixed speed and style – to more than impressive effect!